sanjar-notes/python/README.md

 # What

-These are extensive Python3 notes that I created when learning Python(in an organized way this time 🙃️).
+These are extensive notes that I made while learning Python3(in an organized way this time 🙃️).

-It contains almost all of the usual stuff in Python3.
+It contains almost all of the usual stuff.
 I know C++ and have shortened some topics where Python3 and C++ are equivalent.

 It does not cover things like meta-classes or decorators, yet.